mParticle/docs/src/pages/integrations/facebook/audience/index.md

 Facebook Account ID | `string` | | This setting is your Facebook account id.
 You can find it in the Ads Powertool.
 Facebook AccessToken | `string` | | The [Facebook access token](https://developers.facebook.com/docs/pages/access-tokens) used to make Graph API calls.

+## Deleting an Audience

+mParticle deletes the downstream audience when you delete an audience from mParticle.

 ## Connection Settings

 Setting Name | Data Type | Default Value | Description